crisprVerse/Tutorials/Design_CRISPRko_Cas12a/README.md

                     queryValue="KRAS")
 ```

-To simplify our design, we will only consider coding sequences that
+To simplify our design, we will only consider exons that constitute the
-constitute the primary transcript of the gene (transcript ID:
+primary transcript of KRAS (transcript ID ENST00000311936).
-ENST00000311936).

 ``` r
 gr <- gr[gr$tx_id == "ENST00000311936"]